 - Will data be shared with third party vendors?

 No. Kentik does not share any customer information with any third parties.
-Kentik may seek express written consent from our customers to use agreed portions or aggregates of their data for Kentik's own marketing or research purposes, and would only do so with such written consent.
+Kentik may seek express written consent from our customers to use agreed portions or aggregates of their data for Kentik's own marketing or research purposes as covered in Kentik's customer contracts, and would only do so with such written consent.

 - Are there any interfaces or connections with third party systems?

-Yes.
-There are a number of alliance partners that have built connectors to the Kentik Data Engine (backend datastore).
+A number of alliance partners have built connectors to the Kentik Data Engine (backend datastore).
 However any data retrieval via those interfaces must be instantiated and authorized by the Kentik customer, and must use validated customer access credentials controlled by the user.

 - What forms of user management features and controls exist for Kentik?

-- Our operations environment is tightly secured and accessibly only via two-factor authentication.
+- Our operations environment is tightly secured and accessible only via two-factor authentication.